Finding a Solution Together

-Besides the non-folding rails, rental customers and end users find many benefits in the design of the PS-1930.
+Besides the non-folding rails, rental customers and end-users find many other benefits in the design of the PS-1930.

 “Hy-Brid Lifts have features that make them a top choice for customers,” Galle said.
 “The non-folding rails are just the beginning.
 Operators love the lightweight aspect and the high lifting capacities of the PS-1930, along with the improved drive system and the LeakGuard™ system.
 We can’t keep these units stocked; they’re always out in the field.”

-The PS-1930 has a capacity of 650 pounds and is rated for one person plus materials.
+The PS-1930 has a capacity of 650 lbs and is rated for one person plus materials.
 This high lifting capacity is something that Shields found helpful on the jobsite.